fuzzylogicxx/fuzzylogic/posts/january-blues-banishing-in-edinburgh.md

 I’m starting 2024 as I mean to continue – by seeing and hanging out with friends more often.
 Yesterday [Tom](https://tomchurchill.com/) and I had a great day moseying around Edinburgh.
 ---

 After meeting at Waverley and grabbing a quick coffee and bite, we headed to the Scottish National Gallery on The Mound.
 Tom was keen to see the [Turner watercolours exhibition](https://www.nationalgalleries.org/exhibition/turner-january) which is on every January – apparently the ideal time of year to best show off the works.
 I probably wouldn’t have visited this unprompted but I’m glad I did.
-My favourite were perhpaps [The Falls of Clyde](https://www.nationalgalleries.org/art-and-artists/19242?collection=46&artwork=37) and [Lake Albano](https://www.nationalgalleries.org/art-and-artists/19238?collection=46&artwork=10).
+My favourites were perhaps [The Falls of Clyde](https://www.nationalgalleries.org/art-and-artists/19242?collection=46&artwork=37) and [Lake Albano](https://www.nationalgalleries.org/art-and-artists/19238?collection=46&artwork=10).

 From there we made the short walk to Cockburn Street and into an old haunt, [Underground Solush’n](https://undergroundsolushn.com/), for some record shopping.
 I got a few, with the pick being the album [Flying Wig by Devendra Banhart](https://devendrabanhart.bandcamp.com/album/flying-wig).